alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 ## Oh nooo more one database framework!

-The whinstone repository interface it's simple and very ease to use, it establish a contract for the Repository pattern, with the advantage that you can programmer use differents databases (Oracle, PostgreSQL, etc) or APIs (JDBC, JPA) the same way.
-The learning curve to use jkniv-whinstone is very low because you don't need to learning another query language like Criteria, JOOQL etc, understand a simple API with automatic binding and coding faster.
+The whinstone repository interface it's simple and very ease to use, it establish a contract for the Repository pattern, with the advantage that you can programmer using different databases (Oracle, PostgreSQL, etc) or APIs (JDBC, JPA) the same way.
+The learning curve to use `jkniv-whinstone` is very low because you don't need to learning another query language like Criteria, JOOQL etc, understand a simple API with automatic binding and coding faster.

 The steps to start are: